 Alternatively, this reusable treasure hunt game comes in handy.
 It has 100 reusable clue cards (picture/word and riddle) and a handy treasure map puzzle board.
 Follow the trail, crack the clues and collect the treasure (Easter eggs) along the way.

-The Easter egg Hunt decorations
+5. The Easter egg hunt decorations

-These good-value stickers will probably keep you going for a good few years; there are 400 pieces (30 sheets) of Easter stickers.
+Easter stickers are a good way to start, and these good-value stickers will probably keep you going for a good few years; there are 400 pieces (30 sheets) of Easter stickers.
 They’re easily removable once the Easter fun is done, so you don’t have to worry about leaving a mess.

 Instead of hanging paper Easter eggs, why not opt for these colourful round paper lanterns with wire ribbing, which you can use after Easter – for birthdays, summer gatherings, etc. It comes in 8 bright colours – green, purple, pink, orange, blue, yellow, red, orange, and 4 sizes of each colour – 4, 6, 8 and 10 inches.

-This set of colourful Easter egg bunny banners and 30 Easter hanging swirl decoration is a good way of adding a sense of occasion to the egg hunt.
-Not to mention that the swirl decorations are particularly great in the garden as they twist in the breeze.
+Then there’s this pack of Happy Easter banner and 30 swirl decorations.
+The colourful Easter egg bunny banner and hanging swirls are a nice way of adding a sense of occasion to the egg hunt.
+Not to mention that the swirl decorations are pretty impressive in the garden as they twist in the breeze.

-Your Easter egg hunters need to look the part – there are 5 coloured bunny ears headbands here, so the whole family will be covered.
+Your Easter egg hunters need to look the part.
+There are 5 coloured bunny ears headbands here, so the whole family will be covered.
 Go on then, you know you want to.

-This is a fun game that could be incorporated into your hunt, or afterwards, as a way to win more eggs or fun prizes.
+This Easter bunny beanbag toss game is a fun game that could be incorporated into your egg hunt or afterwards as a way to win more eggs or fun prizes.
 Kids have to throw the included bean bags through the holes to score points.